Garden waste service frequently asked questions

 The garden waste collection service is a discretionary service provided by Richmondshire District Council.
-All residents are given the choice to subscribe to the fortnightly service - which for 2018/19 will cost £22 for the first bin and £15 for each additional bin.
+All residents are given the choice to subscribe to the fortnightly service.
+The cost for this service for 2021/22 is £25 for the first bin and £17 for each additional bin.

-This year’s service will run from 26 February 2018 until 30 November 2018 with an additional collection in January 2019.
+This year’s service will run from 22 February 2021 until 26 November 2021, with an additional collection in January 2022 for Christmas trees and garden waste.
+You will need to book for this Christmas collection separately online between 6 December 2021 to 7 January 2022.
+Only those customers who have pre booked will receive this one off Christmas collection.
 Households can join the scheme at any time during the year.
-However to ensure you receive a garden waste collection from 26 February subscriptions must be made no later than Friday 9 February.
+However to ensure you receive a garden waste collection from 22 February subscriptions must be made in early February.

 Once payment has been made, each household will receive a confirmation letter and a licence sticker for each bin.
-This sticker should be fixed to your green bin as soon as possible - to indicate to the collection crew that you have paid for the service.
-The sticker must be placed on the back of the bin - handle side - and the surface of the bin must be clean and dry before applying it.
+The old sticker should be removed and the new sticker should be fixed to your green bin as soon as possible.
+This will indicate to the collection crew that you have paid for the service.
+The sticker must be placed on the back of the bin, on the handle side, and the surface of the bin must be clean and dry before applying it.

 The licence should be with you within 21 days of making payment.
-Only your address and the expiry date will appear on the licence.
+Only your address, collection day, and the expiry date will appear on the licence.
 A licence is needed for each bin presented for collection.
 If there is no valid licence your bin will not be emptied.
 If you do not receive your licence within 21 days of making payment please contact us on 01748 829100.

 Why are the charges not included in my council tax?

-Collecting garden waste is not a service that the council has a statutory duty to provide.
-Under current legislation (Controlled Waste Regulations 2012) if a council chooses to offer the service it can make a charge to residents who wish to use the scheme - to cover its cost.
+Collecting garden waste is not a service that any council has to provide.
+Under current legislation (Controlled Waste Regulations 2012) if a council chooses to offer the service it can make a charge to residents who wish to use the scheme to cover its costs.
 Richmondshire’s charge will help maintain the service, allowing it to become self-financing at a time when the council is faced with finding significant savings as a result of reductions in funding.

 What happens if I move house?